sambourgault/cart415/README.md

 brainstroming for the Opera:
 - The player could trigger the pattern.
 - The player could make the blocs appear.
 - The player could add something new to the piece.
 The game could start by: "you did great in the prelude. you are in charge of the violin."
+So I could add tanks in the air that can be dropped and their sound can be added to the final piece.
 - The player is the maestro and must count the beat out loud.
 Or move the arms in front of the camera.
+- I could remove some of clic in the first part, so it is not as annoying.

 ## April 9th, 2018. suite